Grants and Support

 Many of our projects and programs could not have been made possible without the generous support mentioned below.
 We invite you to learn more about these generous supporters.

-The Board of Directors of the Kings River Conservancy is pleased to announce the continued support, through the Central Valley Community Foundation, of a substantial Ted Martin Family Grant.
-The monies will go to support and expand three innovative Conservancy projects and programs.
-These include: Trail Improvements, the Rainbow Trout Improvement Project, the Invasive Species Removal Program, and supporting the Frank Jones Memorial Warden Enforcement Fund.
+The Kings River Conservancy is grateful for the continued support, through the Central Valley Community Foundation, of a substantial Ted Martin Family Grant.
+The funds support and expand three innovative Conservancy projects and programs.
+These include: Trail Improvements, the Rainbow Trout Improvement Project, the Invasive Species Removal Program, and supporting the Frank Jones Memorial Warden Fund.
 Click on the link below to learn more .

 SH Cowell Foundation